 If you're a maker, chances are visions of handmade gifts are already dancing in your head.
-And while "it's the thought that counts" is certainly a nice idea, the reality is that gifting handmade takes work — so you really want your present to hit the bullseye.
-Here's how to get set up for success:
+And while "it's the thought that counts" is certainly a nice idea, the reality is that gifting handmade items takes work — so you really want your present to hit the bullseye.
+Here's how to set yourself up for success ( without stress ).

-One of the best things about making gifts by hand is that they're made JUST for the recipient and no one else.
-Prove it by stitching on initials or a personal message that only you two will fully appreciate.
+One of the best things about making gifts by hand is they're made just for the recipient and no one else.
+Prove it by stitching initials or a personal message that only you two will fully appreciate.
 Even something as simple as using your friend's favorite colors shows how much you care (and ensures they'll totally love it).

-This is the no-brainer of seasonal gifting — but also part of the charm.
-If it's fluffy, fuzzy, cuddly and warm, it's a win for winter holidays.
+This is a no-brainer for seasonal gifting, but it's also part of the charm.
+If a gift is fluffy, fuzzy, cuddly and warm, it's a win for winter holidays.
 Homemade mittens, scarves, hats or socks are always a great pick, as are afghans or quilts, if you're thinking big.

-Dont' miss the chance to make the packaging of your gift as personal and creative as what's inside.
-(Bonus: you've probably got all the supplies you need already.)
+A handmade gift is great, but don't forget about the packaging .
+After all, you likely already have all of the supplies you need.
 Try wrapping your gift in fabric scraps, bundling up the package with pompoms or sewing reusable gift bags.

 The fact is, some people will "get it" and others might not.
 For instance, your ornery cousin who always says "but you could buy this for a dollar" about homemade items might not be the most appreciative recipient for your masterpiece.
-But your aunt who used to knit years ago will definitely give that cabled scarf a loving home.
-Your time's precious.
-Gift accordingly.
+But your aunt who's been knitting for years will definitely give that Jacki scarf a loving home.
+Your time's precious — gift accordingly.